 Considering Los Rayados have only kept one clean sheet in their last 12 matches, odds of 13/10 (2.30) seem very generous for the European champions to overcome a one-goal handicap and win this match.

-To be fair though, Chelsea’s backline has hardly been impenetrable recently, conceding at least once in each of the last three matches.
+To be fair though, Chelsea’s backline has hardly been impenetrable recently, and has conceded at least once in each of the last three matches.

 With this in mind, it could be worth having a bet on Aldo De Nigris to hit the back of the net against the Blues, considering the Mexican international has scored twice in his last four outings.